recom3/Snow2Liftie/README.md

 # Snow2Liftie

+02.07.2023 -> Added com.reconinstruments.os.connectivity.HUDConnectivityManager and supporting classes to communicate through phone to the Web.

 Snow2Liftie is an app for the Recon Instruments Snow2.
 The app shows the liftstatus from the chosen resort.